 - Use Regulations.
 A Proposed Project within a PDA shall comply with the use regulations applicable to the underlying subdistrict for the location of the Proposed Project, except as those regulations are expressly modified by an approved Development Plan.
-In the Everett/Telford Community Commercial Subdistrict, Barry's Corner Node Community Commercial Subdistrict, and Boston Landing TOD Community Commercial Subdistrict, the approved Development Plan must be consistent with Table 1 of the Western Avenue Corridor Study and Rezoning Report. - 2.
+In the Everett/Telford Community Commercial Subdistrict, Barry's Corner Node Community Commercial Subdistrict, and Boston Landing TOD Community Commercial Subdistrict, the approved Development Plan should be consistent with Table 1: Use and Dimensional Standards of the Western Avenue Corridor Study and Rezoning Report. - 2.
 Dimensional Regulations.
 The dimensional requirements for a Proposed Project within a PDA shall be as set forth in the applicable approved Development Plan, provided that the Floor Area Ratio (FAR) for such Proposed Project shall not exceed the limits set forth in Table 2.
-In the Everett/Telford Community Commercial Subdistrict, Barry's Corner Node Community Commercial Subdistrict, and Boston Landing TOD Community Commercial Subdistrict, the approved Development Plan must be consistentI a with Table 1 of the Western Avenue Corridor Study and Rezoning Report.
+In the Everett/Telford Community Commercial Subdistrict, Barry's Corner Node Community Commercial Subdistrict, and Boston Landing TOD Community Commercial Subdistrict, the approved Development Plan should be consistent with Table 1: Use and Dimensional Standards of the Western Avenue Corridor Study and Rezoning Report.

-TABLE 2 Allston-Brighton Neighborhood District Planned Development Areas Maximum Floor
+TABLE 2 Allston-Brighton Neighborhood District Planned Development Areas Maximum Floor Area Ratios

-Area Ratios